 The ATS assigns a score to every resume.
 Only submissions with the highest score ever get out of the database to a desk.
 This is ironic as computer tech has made it easier to find and apply for jobs, while something like an ATS is turning away an astonishing 70 percent of submissions.
 We need to optimize our resumes to ensure they pass the ATS challenge.
 Here are 10 solid tips for improving a resume’s ATS score.
 So above 80% ATS score is always good to get a dream job.

-The ATS breaks down information, sorting it into readable categories.
+More and more candidates are personalizing their resumes with everything from pictures to videos.
+Unfortunately, an ATS cannot read any of these enhancements as the way the program works, it breaks down information, sorting it into readable categories.
 It cannot read visuals and hence will lower overall scores.

 As if we can’t stress enough that a resume has to be grammatically and punctually correct.
 The ATS will not read words that are misspelled, including all-important keywords.
 It’s critical to read the resume three and four times.